uno-sebastian/Mission-to-Mars/README.md

 # Mission to Mars

+## Purpose
+This project was a ton of fun!
+I had to create a front end webpage with flask to display the data that was then web scraped and appended to that database!
+The front end of the webpage was made to handle the user instructions for scraping the live NASA database, trying to capture a real world example for web scraping!

 ![mission_to_mars](Images/mission_to_mars.png)

 In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.